heyodai/penny-arcade-gpt/README.md

-# penny-arcade-news-scraper
+# Penny Arcade GPT

-Code to assemble a dataset of Penny Arcade news posts
+The goal of this repo is to fine-tune a GPT text-generation model on news posts from the Penny Arcade comic strips.